oerc0122/RegTestGen/README.md

 ## Software Requirements

 - Minimal user effort should be required to make it more convenient than writing tests manually (and to avoid having to write "proper" documentation \[minimum email criterion\])
-- The output tests should be "sensibly named"
 - Multiple tests/file and multiple files should be supported
 - Tests should be able to be (re)generated multiple times
 - Large (or unrecognised \[non-core\] Python object) results may be dumped as Pickle (alternatives?) objects and loaded for comparison in the testing.

 ## Current State

-- Simply generates a "TestResult" whose results can be examined.
-Cannot dump yet.
+- Simply generates a `TestResult` whose results can be examined and dumped as pytest files.
-- Generates floats (scalar/N-vector) for signature.
+- Generates floats (scalar/N-vector/NxM-array) for signature.
 - Captures "failures" and compares exceptions.
 - Several different modes of test generation (defined by class, in principle unlimited and extensible, fixable \[as in possible to be locked in signature\]).
 Currently support: zeros, ones, sequence (0,1,2...N), fixed value, random (specifiable limits), flat random (one random number repeated to fill array).
 Should cover most bases.
+- The output tests are "sensibly named".
+- Tests can be dumped as pytest files which run.
+- Used `pprint` to determine recoverable, reasonably sized data.